tef/tef.computer/index.md

 title: tef.computer
 ...

-Hello, I am tef.
-I'm available for hire.
+Hello, I'm tef and I'm available for hire.
 I write computer programs.
-I’ve been an Architect, an SRE, and a Pen-Tester too.
+I’ve worked as an Architect, an SRE and a Pen-Tester too.

 I’m looking for lead roles in platform engineering.